What to Expect in a Child Custody Dispute

 Most counties, including Tuscarawas County, have a Standard Parenting Order which the court will use unless the parties come to an agreement on a different schedule or present evidence that another arrangement is necessary.
 The schedule varies depending on the age of the children involved.

-If there is disagreement between the parents regarding custody, the court may also appoint a guardian ad litem who will conduct an investigation and write a report for the court analyzing how each household provides for the needs and wellness of the child.
+If there is disagreement between the parents regarding custody, the court may also appoint a guardian ad litem who will conduct an investigation and write a report for the court.
+The goal of the guardian’s report is to analyze how each household provides for the needs and wellness of the child.
 The court may also interview the children in private to determine their thoughts and wishes.
 Ultimately, the court will consider the evidence put forth by each party to decide what arrangement will be in the best interest of the child.
 Your attorney can help you create a Shared Parenting Plan or a proposed parenting order for the court to consider adopting.
 If both parents submit conflicting proposed parenting orders, then the court has discretion to grant either order or adopt one that it deems appropriate.

 Contact us today for assistance with your child custody and visitation dispute.